-His 2016 summer season includes performances with the Thompson Street Opera Company in Louisville, KY and Union Avenue Opera in Saint Louis, MO.
-At TSOC, He will premiere the role of professional wrestler Bob Noxious in The Final Battle for Love by Philip Thompson, and sing the roles of Charlie and President Nixon in Chappell Kingsland’s Intoxication: America’s Love Affair With Oil.
-He will debut with UAO as Pish-Tush in an updated production of Gilbert & Sullivan’s The Mikado.
+His 2016 summer season included performances with the Thompson Street Opera Company in Louisville, KY and Union Avenue Opera in Saint Louis, MO.
+At TSOC, He premiered the role of professional wrestler Bob Noxious in The Final Battle for Love by Philip Thompson, and sang the roles of Charlie and President Nixon in Chappell Kingsland’s Intoxication: America’s Love Affair With Oil.
+He debuted with UAO as Pish-Tush in an updated production of Gilbert & Sullivan’s The Mikado.